Mainland Australia: Mining

 The Australian mainland is host to some of the world's largest open-cut and underground mines.
 Across the mainland states (besides the ACT), there are over 350 operating mines, producing 19 useful rocks and minerals.
-These mines allow Australia to be one of the world's largest producers of iron ore, coal, bauxite (aluminium ore), manganese, nickel, copper, gold, silver, cobalt, lead, copper, uranium, opal and diamond.
+These mines allow Australia to be one of the world's largest producers of iron ore, coal, bauxite (aluminium ore), manganese, nickel, copper, gold, silver, cobalt, lead, uranium, opal and diamond.
 Some of the largest mines on the Australian mainland are listed below: